TransparencyToolkit/OCRServer/README.md

 This is the software for the Transparency Toolkit OCR server.
-It receives data from the document upload form via UDP, OCRs the documents, and sends the results to Catalyst.
+It receives data from the document upload form, OCRs the documents, and sends the results to DocManager via an index server.

 1. Install the following packages:
 * graphicsmagick